diasutsman/cloud-gallery/README.md

 ## Created & Maintained By

-Cloud Gallery is owned and maintained by the [Canopas team](https://canopas.com/).
+Lock & Key is owned and maintained by the [Canopas team](https://canopas.com/).

 You can follow them on X at [@canopassoftware](https://x.com/canopassoftware) for project updates and releases.
 If you are interested in building apps or designing products, please